harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-test-preparations.md

 When testing anything that is "User journey" related, webapps, websites, or API endpoints in a specific order you should think in terms of Virtual Users.
 It's important to also note that Virtual Users are concurrent, unless specified otherwise, they will continue to iterate through their script until the test is complete.
 A small number of Virtual Users can create a number of sessions magnitudes higher than their count. _This is a very common point of overestimation we see._

 #### Requests per second
 When testing individual API endpoints it makes more sense to think in terms of request per second.
-As mentioned above, Load Impact's virtual users are complex and can make multiple requests per second each.
+As mentioned above, LoadImpact's virtual users are complex and can make multiple requests per second each.
 For example, if you wanted to test an endpoint with 100 rps you wouldn't need 100 virtual users in nearly all cases.

 ### Calculating Virtual Users